Participer au site avec un Tip

 T : float, optional

-The "temperature" parameter for the accept or reject criterion.
-Higher
+The "temperature" parameter for the acceptance or rejection criterion.

 separation (in function value) between local minima.